 Remuneration and other terms of employment for key management personnel are formalised in service agreements.

 Details of these agreements are as follows:

-Name: Martin Holland

-Title: Executive Chairman

-Agreement commenced: 21 November 2019

-Term of agreement: Mr Holland's annual remuneration package under the Executive Services Agreement is \$240,000 plus statutory superannuation.
-Unless terminated by either party at an earlier date, the Executive Services Agreement will automatically terminate on the date that is three years after the date of Admission.
+Name: Martin Holland Title: Executive Chairman Agreement commenced: 21 November 2019 (with variations signed dated 1 July 2022 and 8 December 2022) Term of agreement: Mr Holland's annual remuneration package under the Executive Services Agreement is \$240,000 plus statutory superannuation.
+Pursuant to the variation signed on 1 July 2022, unless terminated by either party at an earlier date, the Executive Services Agreement will automatically terminate on the date that is six years after the date of the Company's listing on the ASX (i.e. 31 January 2026).

 Name: Andrew Sissian

-Title: Non-Executive Director
+Title: Non-executive

-Agreement commenced: 21 November 2019
+Agreement commenced: 8 July 2022

 Term of agreement: The Non-Executive Director will be paid an annual director's fee of \$50,000 (plus GST if applicable) under the agreement.
 No additional retirement or termination payment will be made on termination of the agreement.